kutuluk/loglevel-plugin-remote/README.md

 ```

 - **timestamp** - a function that returns a timestamp.
 Used when messages sending in json format
-- **maxQueueSize** - the number of items in queue before we are throwing away the oldest message in queue.
+- **queueSize** - the number of items in queue before we are throwing away the oldest message in queue.
+0 by default it makes the queue unlimited.
-- **backoffStrategy** - function used to calculate the next send interval.
+- **backoff** - function used to calculate the next suspend interval if the send is failed.
 - **onMessageDropped** - called when a message is dropped due to max queue size reached.

 ## Base usage